• Facebook

 More vegetarian Thanksgiving recipes

-Did you try this vegetarian mushroom stuffing recipe?
+Did you try this pecan stuffing recipe with mushrooms?

 If you loved this stuffing with pecans I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.